soifou/docker-lamp/README.md

-# LAMP stack with Docker Toolbox
+# LEMP stack with Docker Toolbox

 ## Overview
-This is my development environment which run a Linux LAMP stack that work on most of my PHP projects.
+This is my development environment which run a Linux [LEMP stack](https://lemp.io/) that work on most of my PHP projects.
 All the Docker images are based on Alpine Linux to get something that remains light for disk space.

 - Container web: Nginx latest (~55Mb)
 - Container php: PHP7 with FPM and all common PHP extensions (~65Mb)